mischka1981/jarchi-ga-organizeView/README.md

 3. decide if take the value from box1 or box2 (decision per individual)

 For the moment, I'm struggling to come up with more rules; but I am confident they will arise sooner or later.

+Take into account that the alignment of the boxes is of no value here; aligning them to a grid is a rather trivial task.
+Finding nicer edges that tilt around the boxes will be nice, but I find this problem even harder: I guess it looks more beautiful, if edges are adjoiningly painted together for the possibly longest path they may take around the boxes; even longer path and more bendpoints may look pleasant, as long as all related edges are grouped visually...

 Thanks for reading.